 284-298 Queen Street, Campbelltown.
 (L-R): McGuanne House, the Old Railway Hotel, Stanwell House and the Coaching House.

-Only in Campbelltown, is a series of guided tours across the region that celebrate local history and heritage through an exploration and discovery of monuments, landmarks and buildings – some well-known and others, well kept secrets.
+Only in Campbelltown, is a series of guided tours across the region, hosted by Andrew Allen, Local Studies Librarian, that celebrate local history and heritage through an exploration and discovery of monuments, landmarks and buildings – some well-known and others, well kept secrets.

-This program will be presented in a series of videos that will feature on Council's website and social media sharing memories and connections to our culturally rich and diverse city.
+This program presented in a series of videos is featured on Council's website and social media sharing memories and connections to our culturally rich and diverse city.

 200 Years Together: Photo Gallery